 Conversations about statehood for Puerto Rico can reveal some surprising misconceptions.
 For example, Rick Santorum demonstrated that he thought states had to have English as their official language (the U.S. doesn’t have an official language, and there is no such requirement).
+There have been discussions on our Facebook page about whether the current states would have to ratify Puerto Rico’s admission (nope).
 Another common belief is that the U.S. can only admit states in pairs.

 In December of 1787, three new states were admitted: Delaware, Pennsylvania, and New Jersey.
 Georgia and Connecticut were admitted within a week of each other the following month, and three more states were admitted in February, April, and May, with two more in June and one in July.
-Clearly, early states weren’t admitted in pairs.
+Clearly, early states weren’t admitted in pairs back in the early days of our nation.

 So where did we get the idea that states could only come into the Union two by two, like animals on Noah’s Ark?